voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    packet is caught by a default‑drop rule or it is outside the /32 admitted by the core.

+# Other Operational Considerations

+   In an IPv6‑only backbone the control‑plane still needs several legacy 32‑bit identifiers—IS‑IS NET‑ID, BGP router‑ID, IS‑IS System‑ID—that
+   were traditionally filled with an IPv4 loopback.
+Deriving these values **directly from the hierarchical locator0** eliminates manual spreadsheets and guarantees internal consistency.
+The examples below use the *medium‑site* case from Section 5.1.2:

+     • Region‑ID 0x05, Flex‑Algo 0
+     • Set 0x0A10, Node 0x13B
+     • locator0 → **fd00:0500:0a13::/48**
+     • L2 summary → **fd00:0500:0a00::/39**

 # Security Considerations

 TODO Security